Eligibility for Pre-Completion OPT

 - Checking the Status of the OPT Application

-Students may check their case status online at www.uscis.gov; they should click on “Check your Case Status” and enter the case number from the Receipt Notice.
+Students may check their case status through their USCIS account if filed electronically or through www.uscis.gov by clicking on “Check your Case Status” and entering the case number from the Receipt Notice.
 It may take up to 90 days or longer for USCIS to reach a decision on the case.
 If the application takes longer than USCIS’s published processing time, students may submit a case inquiry through USCIS’s e-request system.

 - Request for Evidence